MaurizioFD/MaurizioFD.github.io/_pages/about.md

 ### Research interests

-My current research field is Recommender Systems and I am working on the evaluation of deep-learning algorithms focusing on the reproducibility of published experimental results.
-I am also working on Applied Quantum Machine Learning for RecSys applications.
+* Applied Quantum Computing: design, evaluation and benchmarking of machine learning algorithms on quantum computers and use of machine learning to benefit current generation quantum computing hardware
+* Recommender Systems: design and evaluation of algorithms for recommender systems

 **Accepted at NeurIPS!** Our paper <a href="https://openreview.net/forum?id=uFSrUpapQ5K" target="_blank"> "Off-Policy Evaluation with Deficient Support Using Side Information" </a> has been accepted at NeurIPS!
 {: .notice}